 True 100% real bread is almost impossible to find; as is the meal.
 The "Big Fat Lie" by international law allows millers to extract up to 40% of the germ and bran and still label it as "wholemeal flour."

 True wholegrain meal with all the constituents in their natural ratios has no need of "flour improvement;" it's already perfect.
-It is the separation into endosperm, germ and bran that destroys its intrinsic value; and consequent extraction of the most nutritious parts.
+It is the separation into endosperm, germ and bran that destroys its intrinsic value; and the subsequent extraction of the most nutritious parts.
 Weight loss is impossible when consuming commercial bread, cakes and delicious scones.

 There is only one solution for those who love their sandwiches but are concerned about their weight and health; purchase a mill and a bread oven.